CloneWith/opsu/CONTRIBUTING.md

 [discussions]: https://github.com/clonewith/discussions

+## Translating

+You can use Crowdin to translation opsu! into your language!

+For existing language entries, please direct to [the project page on Crowdin](https://crowdin.com/project/opsu) to start translating them.
+And if your language doesn't appear on the list, feel free to create an issue!

 ## Making a Change

 1. [Fork the repository][fork] and set up your build environment, as described in the [README][buildenv].